RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Results

 \section{Results}

-We constrain the central and satellite CLF.
-Our central galaxy model consists of five parameters $\sigma_{\log L}, d_{\rm{eff}}, \log L_{c0}, A_L, B_L$.
-The parameter $\sigma_{\log L}$ describes the scatter of central galaxy luminosity at a given host halo mass, and $d_{\rm{eff}}$ describes the correlation between central galaxy luminosity and the richness of the host halo. $\log L_{c0}, A_L$, and $B_L$ describe the power-law relation of mean central galaxy luminosity and the mass and redshift of their host halos: $\log L_{c0}$ represents the normalization, $A_L$ represents the mass dependence, and $B_L$ represents the redshift dependence.
-Our satellite galaxy model consists of eight parameters, $\log \phi_0$, $A_\phi$, $\log L_{s0}$, $A_s$, $\alpha$, $\beta$, $B_{Ls}$, $B_\phi$. $\log \phi_0$, $A_\phi$, and $B_\phi$ describe the power-law dependence of the normalization of satellite galaxy luminosity function to the mass and redshift of their host halos. $\log L_{s0}$, $A_s$, and $B_{Ls}$ describe the power-law dependence of the characteristic luminosity of satellite galaxies to the mass and redshift of their host halos.
+We constrain the conditional luminosity functions (CLF) of red central and satellite galaxies.
+Our CLF model for red central galaxies consists of five parameters: $\sigma_{\log L}, d_{\rm{eff}}, \log L_{c0}, A_L, B_L$.
+The parameter $\sigma_{\log L}$ describes the scatter of red central galaxy luminosity at a given host halo mass, and $d_{\rm{eff}}$ describes the correlation between red central galaxy luminosity and the richness of the host halo.
+The parameters $\log L_{c0}, A_L$, and $B_L$ describe the power-law relation of mean red central galaxy luminosity and the mass and redshift of their host halos: $\log L_{c0}$ represents the normalization, $A_L$ represents the mass dependence, and $B_L$ represents the redshift dependence.
+Our CLF model for red satellite galaxies consists of eight parameters, $\log \phi_0$, $A_\phi$, $\log L_{s0}$, $A_s$, $\alpha$, $\beta$, $B_{Ls}$, $B_\phi$. $\log \phi_0$, $A_\phi$, and $B_\phi$ describe the power-law dependence of the normalization of red satellite galaxy luminosity function to the mass and redshift of their host halos. $\log L_{s0}$, $A_s$, and $B_{Ls}$ describe the power-law dependence of the characteristic luminosity of red satellite galaxies to the mass and redshift of their host halos.
 When constructing our luminosity functions, we conservatively exclude data below $0.317L^*$, corresponding to $0.2 L^*_{\rm{redm}} + 0.2$ dex, to ensure the satellite samples are complete above this cut.